 In some instances, a creditor may agree to delete your late payment if you agree to sign up for automatic payments.
 This provides a win-win for both of you.

-This plan works best if you’ve had trouble making payments in the past, but aren’t significantly delinquent on your account.
+This plan works well if you’ve had trouble making payments in the past, but aren’t significantly delinquent on your account.
 You’ll have better luck negotiating this deal if you can show that you’re financially able to make your payments.

 It also helps if you’ve overcome whatever financial hurdle held you back from making payments in the past.
 Like requesting a goodwill adjustment, this is also ideal for longer-term customers.